The Ultimate Guide to IVF Medications

 - Storage Sorting: Separate refrigerated items from room-temperature ones.
 Use a dedicated bin in the fridge.

-- Track It: Use a dedicated app like TrackMyIVF to log every injection and site rotation.
+- Track It: Use a dedicated place like TrackMyIVF to log injections, site rotation notes, and questions for your clinic.

 Common IVF Medications